-Dr Baylis has developed a specialist medicolegal expert witness practice since 1998 and prepare approximately 35-50 reports per year.
-He consult at private hospitals in the south of England but is prepared to travel to consult with a client if clinical need requires it.
+Dr Baylis has developed a specialist medicolegal expert witness practice since 1998 and prepares approximately 35-50 reports per year.
+He consults at private hospitals in the south of England but is prepared to travel to consult with a client if clinical need requires it.

 He is fully aware of his duty to the court and his obligation to comply with part 35 of the civil procedure rules.
 He has completed training in report writing and court appearance (Bond Solon) and have attended the Cambridge Annual Medicolegal Conference and Pain Expert conference.

 Dr Baylis has been providing specialist pain management reports for the Courts following instruction by personal injury and medical negligence solicitors since November 1998.
 He is available to prepare medical reports on the instructions of both claimant and defendant parties, including those on a joint expert basis.
 His practice is approximately 30% defendant 60% claimant and 10% joint instruction.
 He is also available to prepare medical negligence reports in the specialty of pain management.